-When growing Joseph’s Coat in a greenhouse, make sure it stays under full light and is appropriately watered throughout the growing months.
+When growing Joseph’s Coat in a greenhouse, ensure it stays under full light and is appropriately watered throughout the growing months.

 During the winter season, place this plant in a spot with good ventilation and water sparingly.

-When growing in a container, make sure to frequently water during the dry, hot season.
+When growing in a container, frequently water during the dry, hot season.

-Be sure to feed it lightly every two months when grown as ground plants, and every two to three weeks when grown as container plants.
+Be sure to feed it lightly every two months when grown as ground plants and every two to three weeks as container plants.